brentru/circuitpython_jupyter_kernel/README.rst

     :alt: Build Status

-The CircuitPython Kernel is a `Jupyter Kernel <https://jupyter.org/>`_ designed to interact with Adafruit boards running `CircuitPython <https://github.com/adafruit/circuitpython>`_ from within a Jupyter Notebook.
+The CircuitPython Jupyter Kernel is a `Jupyter Kernel <https://jupyter.org/>`_ designed to interact with Adafruit boards running `CircuitPython <https://github.com/adafruit/circuitpython>`_ from within a Jupyter Notebook.

 Status
 ------

-This project's status is experimental.
-It has been tested with CircuitPython (SAMD) boards and the Feather HUZZAH (ESP8266) with CircuitPython 3.x.
+This project's status is experimental and is compatible with CircuitPython SA

 It may break, and if it does, please file an
 `issue on this repository <https://circuitpython-kernel.readthedocs.io/en/latest/contributing.html>`__.